stumpfm1/Guides-and-Documents/enterprise-ai-implementation/Generative_AI_Playbook_README.md

-# Generative AI Playbook: Enterprise Strategy to Deployment
+# Enterprise Strategy to Deployment

 This is an attempt to form a comprehensive guide for deploying Generative AI systems in the enterprise.
 This document distills strategic insights, technical frameworks, and best practices across AI architecture, model lifecycle, security, and real-world deployment techniques.
 Ideal for product managers, AI leads, IT strategists, and technical operators.